 If you are sick of constantly cleaning up pet hair, then you need to reduce how much your pet sheds.

-- Include Omega 3 and 6 fatty acids in their diet
+2. Include Omega 3 and 6 fatty acids

-- Bathe no more than once per month (unless it’s absolutely required), as over-grooming can dry the skin and remove oils from the coat
+Bathe no more than once per month (unless it’s absolutely required), as over-grooming can dry the skin and remove oils from the coat.
+Spot cleaning may be necessary when your dog get dirty, but you should avoid doing a full bath with shampoo, more than once per month.

 These are just some of the basic tips for reducing shedding.
 They are simple to try and although you certainly don’t have to do them all, you may need to implement a couple of them to really see a difference.